-Connect the Black and White transformer leads to the Common terminal on the 5-Lug terminal strip where the Line Neutral (N) was connected.
+Connect the Black and White transformer leads to the IEC socket where the Line Neutral (N) is connected.

-Make sure the switch is in the desired-on position when the connection is 'made' (0 ohms resistance).
+Make sure the switch is in the desired on position when the connection is 'made' (0 ohms resistance).
 The switch can be oriented so that it is 'On' in either 'Up' or 'Down' position.